-- 10. If your outgoing email server requires authentication, select the My Mail Server requires authentication check box, and do the following: - a.
+- a.
 In the User Name field, type the user name for the outgoing email server. - b.
-In the Password field, type the password for the outgoing email server. - 11.
+In the Password field, type the password for the outgoing email server. - 10.
 To send alerts when someone attempts to visit a blocked site, select the Send Alerts Immediately check box.